srothst1/cesiumjs-webpack-starter-tutorial/README.md

 }
 ```

-Please note that details will vary based on your selections in step 3 of **Initialize an app with npm**.
+Please note that details of this json file will vary based on your selections in step 3 of **Initialize an app with npm**.
 2. Run `npm run build`.
 Install CLI for webpack if necessary.
 3. Ensure that there are no errors and your output looks something like
 ```
-srothstein@CSM-4ZBPCB3-Linux:~/Desktop/CesiumJS-webpack-tutorial$ npm run build
+$ npm run build

 > cesiumjs-webpack-tutorial@1.0.0 build
 > node_modules/.bin/webpack --config webpack.config.js